The Verb Structure Circle and its Basic Building Blocks: an overview of the English verb structure system

 I have often found some of my adult students struggling with understanding, let alone constructing, sentences like ‘If they went by train, they might get to the airport earlier’.
 It took me a while to realize it was the ‘went’ (or any other ‘past tense’ form) that was causing the problem.
 They had ingrained the meaning past time with the second form of the verb so strongly that other usages (or meanings) were blocked; they were interpreting the ‘past tense’ form as exactly what it was called – past.

-Let’s look at some examples of 1. conditional constructions and compare them with examples of 2. conditionals to exemplify the semantic differences (I will discuss conditionals or IF-clauses in more detail in a separate post):
+Let’s look at some examples of conditional constructions using the first form of the verb in the if-clause and compare them with examples using the second form to exemplify the semantic differences between the two.

 If I finish work earlier, I will go shopping for you.